Blizzards can knock down electricity lines, often leading to power outages, leaving you without any heating system for hours.

 Use foam board insulation on the exterior walls to minimize heat loss.
 Find air leaks around your house and seal them with caulking.
 To prevent cold drafts, apply weatherstripping on your windows and doors.
 Also, place a draft stopper at the bottom of the door and between the window sash and frame.
 Use insulated shades and thick floor rugs to build a cozy environment.

 15. Insulate Your Plumbing

 It is not an alternative heat source but a way to protect your house when the electricity goes out in winter.

 In colder months, the water supply pipes may freeze or even burst, flooding your home.
 Insulating water pipes is the key to avoiding this damage; pipe wrap insulation is commonly used.
 This type of insulation is available in many different materials, such as foam-and-foil pipe insulation, bubble wrap, and rubber pipe insulation.

-Once the power is back, you can try using the freeze protection mode that some mini-split heat pumps offer.
+Once the power is back, you can try using the freeze protection mode that some heat pump models offer.
 In this mode, your heat pump continuously blows out hot air without consuming much energy.
 This prevents the temperature from falling below the freezing point.

 Alternative heat sources can surely come in handy to help you stay warm and toasty during a heavy storm.
 When preparing for a power outage, you should go for at least two heating options.
 For instance, if you are using a propane heater, also opt for camping cooking bags to radiate warmth and to heat your food.
 You can always include more backups in case the power issue doesn’t get fixed for days.
 Also, remember to insulate your home timely and follow all the precautionary measures when heating your house without electricity.